 - Recurrent episodes of acute, unilateral symptoms that last from minutes to hours.

 - Frequency of these episodes decreases as patients age.

 - In 30% of patients, the disease eventually affects both sides.

 - Nausea and vomiting

 - Ear fullness

-- Pure tone audiometry: low-frequency hearing loss
+- Evaluation of hearing loss

 - Vestibular neurectomy: Surgical lysis of the vestibular bundle entering the internal auditory canal.
 In some cases, the procedure is associated with hearing loss.